komsan-k/CPS/977-352-2026/society-5-0/README.md

 Rather than focusing solely on industrial productivity, Society 5.0 integrates **Cyber-Physical Systems (CPS)**, **Artificial Intelligence (AI)**, and **governance frameworks** to address complex societal challenges.

-This README summarizes the **deep drivers** that motivate and sustain Society 5.0, providing a systems-level explanation suitable for graduate education, research, and policy-oriented CPS design.
+This part summarizes the **deep drivers** that motivate and sustain Society 5.0, providing a systems-level explanation suitable for graduate education, research, and policy-oriented CPS design.

 ---